Post By: Pro Stone Countertops

 It might be news to some homeowners to find out it’s entirely possible to install granite countertops and achieve the much-desired, high-end look within a reasonable budget.
 There are cheap ways to update kitchen countertops if you’re willing to choose popular colors, buy wholesale, and use granite remnants.

 Pre-fabricated granite is a more affordable choice than slabs, while using tiles also decreases the cost.
 You can still have a beautiful kitchen with granite countertops without forfeiting quality.
-Here’s how to save money on countertops like granite, that while slightly pricier, offer long-life durability and unparalleled elegance.
+In today's My Tennessee Home, here are some ways to save money on countertops like granite, that while slightly pricier, offer long-life durability and unparalleled elegance.

 The Best Way To Save Money On Countertops

 While our shortcuts below demonstrate how to save on granite countertops, we still recommend hiring professional outfitters to ensure your granite is installed correctly.
 Here’s a list of cheap ways to upgrade countertops to granite.

 Wholesale granite was traditionally reserved for granite businesses, but that’s changed over the last five years.
 Buying wholesale can help you save money.
 Granite countertops bought at the wholesale cut out the middle man and reduce costs.
 It means that the stone you purchase comes directly from the quarry.

 You won’t have to pay additional fees that granite businesses add for storage or switching shipping containers.
 Many granite countertops outlets also have in-house fabricators, which customers often opt for, but you can shop around for the best quote when you buy wholesale granite countertops.

 On average, granite costs $35 to $75 per square foot, but certain types like Van Gogh can retail for up to $500 per square foot due to its rarity.
 Even though its natural blue, brown, and gold coloring is incredibly eye-catching, and like all granite, it will boost your property’s selling price, you might not recoup the total cost of selling.